Preparing the organisation

 - review and familiarise the organisation with relevant legislation and accreditation requirements

-- consider making it easier for service users to make a complaint (e.g. online complaint form)
+- consider making it easier for consumers to make a complaint (e.g. online complaint form)

 - develop a complaint database to capture complaint information, to identify trends and monitor service improvements